Kardinya, Western Australia: Geography and nature

 Kardinya is located 13 km south-southwest of the central business district (CBD) of Perth, the capital of Western Australia, and 6 km east of the Indian Ocean.
 It covers an area of 4.38 km2, and is bounded to the north by Garling Street, North Lake Road and Somerville Boulevard, to the east by Prescott Drive, South Street and Windelya Way, to the south by Farrington Road, North Lake Road and Winterfold Road, and to the west by a high-voltage power line.
-To the north is Willagee and Winthrop, to the east is Murdoch, to the south is North Lake and Coolbellup, and to the east is Samson and O'Connor.
+To the north is Willagee and Winthrop, to the east is Murdoch, to the south is North Lake and Coolbellup, and to the west is Samson and O'Connor.

 Kardinya lies mostly on Spearwood dunes, which formed around 40,000 years ago.
 The dunes consist of brown sand lying over yellow subsoil, with Tamala Limestone below.
 The limestone is close to the surface in parts.
 A small area on the eastern edge of the suburb lies on Bassendean dunes, which consist of white to grey sands formed between 800,000 and 125,000 years ago.
 Both are part of the greater Swan Coastal Plain.
 Whilst the suburb does not contain any natural wetlands, North Lake is located immediately to the east of the suburb.

 The area's original vegetation would have been a forest consisting primarily of Eucalyptus gomphocephala (tuart), with Eucalyptus marginata (jarrah), Corymbia calophylla (marri), Banksia attenuata (slender banksia), Banksia grandis (bull banksia), and Casuarinaceae (sheoak) interspersed.
 Smaller trees include black wattles and two species of stinkwood, and other plants include zamias and grass trees/balgas.
 No rare species are known to have been in the area.

 Small amounts of the original vegetation were cleared by early settlers in the 19th century and early 20th century to make way for homes, raising animals and vineyards, but most of it was cleared in the 1920s for the pine plantation.
 A small area of natural bushland remains as Harold Field Reserve, although it has been invaded by weeds that hinder small native plants.

 Arctotheca calendula (capeweed) is a common weed in the area that was purposefully introduced.
 Other weeds were introduced accidentally, including Eragrostis curvula (African lovegrass), Ehrharta longiflora (annual veldtgrass), Polycarpon tetraphyllum (fourleaf allsead), Romulea rosea (Guildford grass), Trifolium campestre (hop clover), Euphorbia peplus (petty spurge), Carpobrotus (pigface), Plantago major (plantain), Lolium (ryegrass), Oxalis pes-caprae (soursob), Sonchus arvensis (sowthistle), and Ursinia.